pyReef-model/pyReefCore/README.md

 ### Docker container

 The code is available from Docker Hub at [pyreefmodel/pyreef-Docker](https://hub.docker.com/u/pyreefmodel/) and can be downloaded using **Kitematic**.
-An example of model is provided in the [Tests](https://github.com/pyReef-model/pyReefCore/tree/master/Tests) folder using IPython Notebook.
+Examples are provided in the [Tests](https://github.com/pyReef-model/pyReefCore/tree/master/Tests) folder and are ran through IPython Notebooks.

 ## Usage